Cost of Living in San Diego, CA 2022

 There are other expenses to think about when living in San Diego, like taxes.
 California has one of the highest income tax rates in the country, which adds to your overall expenses.
 Expect to pay a combined sales tax rate of 7.75% in San Diego.

 Gas prices in San Diego are also high.
 It's not uncommon for them to soar past $4 per gallon.
-However, gas prices dropped to $3.86 during the coronavirus pandemic, making it more affordable to drive and take advantage of nearby day trip destinations.
+However, gas prices rose to $5.66 after the coronavirus pandemic, making it less affordable to drive and take advantage of nearby day trip destinations.

 Free Things Around San Diego